 As Earth grows ever more populous and cities expand, opportunities for humanity to look up at the rest of the universe decrease.
-Across the planet, travellers are now seeking out the world’s last-remaining dark places where they can get a clear, unpolluted view of the stars.
+Across the planet, travellers are now seeking out the world’s last-remaining dark skies where they can get a clear, unpolluted view of the stars.

 The twinkling span of the Milky Way.
 A meteor streaking across the horizon.
 There is something primal about watching the night sky.
 And nothing inspires more wanderlust than pondering the vastness of the universe underneath a sky full of constellations.
 Sadly, visual access to the night sky has, over the past century, become increasingly rare.